-Dr. Rovira is an ICREA Research Professor at the University of Barcelona (UB).
-She did part of her PhD research in USA (North Carolina State University and Southern Illinois University) and obtained her PhD degree in Chemistry from the UB in 1995, working with J Novoa.
-Afterwards, she spent almost three years (1996-1998) as postdoctoral fellow at the Max-Planck-Institute für Festkörperforschung (Stuttgart, Germany), working with M. Parrinello.
-In 2002 she obtained a Ramón y Cajal position and moved to the Parc Científic de Barcelona.
-She was appointed ICREA Research Professor in 2007 and moved to the UB (Department of Chemistry) in 2012.
-Dr. Rovira has received research awards from the Government of Catalunya ("Distinció de la Generalitat", 2003) and the city of Barcelona (City Prize on experimental sciences and technology, 2017).
-She is the author of about 130 publications in peer-reviewed journals, mainly in the fields of Theoretical Chemistry and Computational Biology.
+Dr. Rovira is ICREA Research Professor at the University of Barcelona (UB).
+She did part of her PhD in USA (NC State U. and Southern Illinois U.) and obtained her PhD degree in Chemistry from the UB in 1995.
+She performed postdoctoral stays at the Max-Planck-Institut für Festkörperforschung (Stuttgart, Germany, 1996-1998) and the UB (1999-2001).
+In 2002 she obtained a Ramón y Cajal position and started her research group at the Parc Científic de Barcelona.
+She was appointed ICREA Research Professor in 2007 and moved to the Department of Chemistry of the UB in 2012.
+Dr. Rovira has received research awards from the Catalan Government (Distinció de la Generalitat 2003), the Barcelona City Council (City Prize 2016) and the European Carbohydrate Organization (Emil Fisher Award 2019).
+She received an ERC SyG Grant in 2020.
+Rovira is the author of about 170 publications, mainly in the fields of Theoretical Chemistry and Computational Biology.

 The research at Dr. Rovira's group is focused on the computer simulation of biological processes at atomic-electronic detail, i.e. using computers to understand how biomolecules work.
-Her goal is to simulate the molecular mechanisms underlying ligand-protein interactions and enzymatic reactions to help in the design of more efficient enzymes and inhibitors.
-In the last few years, her research has been focused on hemeproteins (peroxidases and catalases) and carbohydrate-active enzymes.
+Her goal is to simulate the molecular mechanisms underlying ligand-protein interactions and enzymatic reactions, guiding the design of more efficient enzymes and drugs.
+Her research is currently focused on unveiling chemical reactions in glycoprocessing enzymes.